buildkite-plugins/docker-buildkite-plugin/README.md

 Whether or not to run the container in [privileged mode](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities)

+### `init` (optional, boolean)

+Whether or not to run an init process inside the container.
+This ensures that responsibilities like reaping zombie processes are performed inside the container.

+See [Docker's documentation](https://docs.docker.com/engine/reference/run/#specify-an-init-process) for background and implementation details.

+Default: `true` for Linux and macOS, `false` for Windows.

 ### `mount-buildkite-agent` (optional, boolean)

 Whether to automatically mount the `buildkite-agent` binary from the host agent machine into the container.
 Set to `false` if you want to disable, or if you already have your own binary in the image.